 Working From Home: Friend Or Foe?

-Working from home, particularly if you are used to an office environment, is a big culture shock – good and bad.
+Working from home, particularly if you are used to being surrounded by colleagues in an office environment, is a big culture shock – good and bad.
 It’s not just about the comradery you experience with your colleagues when you’re there, but what about that commute?
 Whether you’re stuck under someone’s sweaty armpit on the train or sat in a traffic jam in your car, one thing’s for sure it’s not to be missed.
 Or is it?

 To work at home doesn’t simply involve doing what you did in the office but instead at home – that would be too simple.
 Working from home requires a new attitude to your work/home life altogether.

 The commute for one can be an integral, if not always enjoyable, part of the day.
 It can be your time, away from a busy family, the only time that you get to catch up on your favourite tv show or podcast, or the time in which you zone out and mindlessly scroll through social media because it’s the only time you can without feeling guilty as there’s not much else you can do squashed up against the rest of the commuters.